AgileVentures/av-static-website/source/blog_articles/2017-04-18-rest-as-good-as-a-change.html.markdown

 > Our operation relies on input from donors, corporate sponsorship, premium membership and contracts with non-profits, charities, government and businesses with a commitment to social responsibility.
 We are currently covering costs, but relying heavily on volunteer input.
 We currently have three donors, three corporate sponsors and fifty premium members, which is covering all our IT hosting and support costs, but not any staff costs.
 Our plan is to double the current income through these various methods in the next 6 months in order to start to employ staff to ensure there is consistent and reliable support for all our mentors and mentees.
 Funding from Equality Rebooted would very much increase the chances of us succeeding in our sustainability goals.

 I knocked out the above on the train into London for a day of wiki usability testing at NHS headquarters.
 I'm not saying it's of any serious quality, but I can generate text like that to order.
 All the plans and ideas for AgileVentures bubble in my mind.
 It was disappointing to miss the deadline by 30 minutes, but that energized me to take some of the above prose and use that to make a couple of email submissions to funding bodies I had found in the [Funding Central](http://www.fundingcentral.org.uk/) site.
 Doing that allowed me to tick off a couple of items on the weekly todo list, and I pushed forward to create a [draft business plan](https://www.agileventures.org/business-plan) that might help us unlock pro-bono legal support, and maybe serve as a banner to rally the team around.
-I also started reaching out to our mentors to see if they were interested in AV sponsoring their training for Agile/Scrum certificates; although the Premium subscriptions seem to have plateaued, they may start to rise again with the new MOOC and change in season, and there's already some upgrades going on, so I suspect that I need to engage the other mentors more directly with the larger body of Premium members, and then focus my resources on supporting the mentors ... maybe?
+I also started reaching out to our mentors to see if they were interested in AV sponsoring their training for Agile/Scrum certificates.
+The Premium subscriptions seem to have plateaued, although they may start to rise again with the new MOOC and change in season, and there's already some upgrades going on.
+I suspect that I need to engage the other mentors more directly with the larger body of Premium members, and then focus my resources on supporting the mentors ... maybe?

 At the moment the business plan has this list of opportunities: